Luiz-Fel/Luiz-Fel/README.md

 ### What’s up? 🙋‍♂️

-## Im a student looking for improve my knowledge in front-end programming
+## Im a student looking to improve my knowledge in front-end programming

 - 💻 Currently making some simple projects